 We’re developing a vaccine candidate to combat human cytomegalovirus (HCMV).
 This is a disease with life-threatening implications, particularly for babies and children, that currently lacks effective treatment or prevention.

 We chose this candidate for four reasons:

 There is a huge and urgent unmet medical need for an effective vaccine.

 It is commercially appealing given the size of the target population and pricing potential.

 The immunology is well understood, allowing us to demonstrate proof of concept with a very high degree of confidence.

 Progress to develop a vaccine for this disease has in the past lacked the technology that we have at our disposal and want to showcase.

 HCMV or Human Cytomegalovirus

 HCMV is the most common virus that most people have never heard of, even though it has now been identified as a high priority for vaccines development by key authorities such as the FDA and Institute of Medicine.

-In the developed world, CMV infects 50-80% of adults before they reach their fortieth birthday and around 30% of children under five years old.
+In the developed world, HCMV infects 50-80% of adults before they reach their fortieth birthday and around 30% of children under five years old.
 It is even more widespread in developing countries.
 Infection is typically asymptomatic and not harmful to healthy individuals.
 However, the virus can cause serious complications in groups with weak immune systems such as elderly people, transplant recipients and infants infected in utero.
 In these patients, infection can cause severe and life-threatening complications including birth defects and organ failure.

-It is estimated that the CMV vaccine market could exceed $1 billion of sales annually.
+It is estimated that the HCMV vaccine market could exceed $1 billion of sales annually.